EABigEasy/EABigEasy/README.md

 - 👋 Hi, I’m Emmanuel
-- 👀 I’m interested in Linux, Python, AWS and Devops.
+- 👀 I’m interested in Linux, Python, Cloud Computing, AWS and Devops.
-- 🌱 I’m currently learning Python and AWS...
+- 🌱 I’m currently learning Python and Cloud Computing.
 - 💞️ I’m looking to collaborate on Linux, Python, AWS and Devops projects.
 - 📫 How to reach me twitter.com/EmmanuelBigEasy